Laguna Lejía: Lake history

 The lake lies in a tectonic depression, which is geologically related to the fault system Miscanti-Callejón de Varela; once it was thought that the lake was in a caldera.
 The Altos de Toro Blanco mountains separate Lejía Lake's drainage basin from the Salar de Aguas Calientes catchment.
 A lineament known as the Tumisa line runs along the southern shore of the lake, and appears to have been the site of three earthquakes in post-glacial time.
 The lake is influenced by volcanic activity from the neighbouring Lascar; ash and pyroclastic material entered Lejía Lake in 1993, and the large Soncor eruption from this volcano 26,450 years before present filled the lake.

 During glacial times, the lake was considerably larger, reaching a surface area of 10 km2 with water levels rising to about 25 m above present-day level; the lake was filled with freshwater at that time.
 A volcanic marker dated to 16,700 ± 2,000 years before present pre-dates the lake highstand; this volcanic marker is a tephra erupted by the Cerro Corona lava dome south of Lascar.
 Lake levels stayed high until the Holocene and then decreased; the timing of Holocene changes is unknown.
 These earlier larger lakes have left terraces around Lejía Lake which contain bioherms and stromatolith leftovers.
+Water level fluctuations drove changes in microbial ecosystems around the lake.
 Even older deposits associated with the Lake Minchin wet period are not present at Lejía Lake unlike other Altiplanic lakes, probably owing to volcanic activity that disrupted the sediments.
-Weathered sediments at Laguna Lejía have been used as analogues for sediments left by ancient lakes on Mars.
+The environment at Laguna Lejía has been used as analogues for ancient lakes on Mars like Jezero crater, which might have been habitable before they dried up.

 The increase in surface area was a consequence of increased precipitation and increased cloud cover which decreased its evaporation rate.
 Sediment cores have shown evidence of separate lake stages with water levels mostly higher than today; higher moisture levels owing to a displacement of the tropical circulation during the Lake Tauca stage have been invoked to explain higher lake levels in Lejía and other regional waterbodies.
 Glaciers developed in the region as well but did not reach the lake.